-The MAX5887 also features an active-high power-down mode, which allows the user to cut the DAC's current consumption.
+The MAX5888 also features an active-high power-down mode, which allows the user to cut the DAC's digital current consumption to less than $6\mu$ A and the analog current consumption to less than 0.3mA.
 A single pin (PD) is used to control the power-down mode (PD = 1) or reactivate the DAC (PD = 0) after power-down.
-Enabling the power-down mode of the MAX5887 allows the overall power consumption to be reduced to less than 1mW.
-The MAX5887 requires 10ms to wake up from power-down and enter a fully operational state.